-The California Consumer Privacy Act (CCPA), a law designed to improve the rights and protections afforded to data subjects in the state, came into effect on 1 January and is now officially being enforced.
+The California Consumer Privacy Act (CCPA) is a law that was designed to improve the protections and rights afforded to data subjects in the state.
+It is now officially being enforced after coming into effect on 1 January 2020.

-The CCPA is considered to be one of the most progressive and strictest data protection laws in US history, mirroring many of the protections provided to EU residents under the General Data Protection Regulation (GDPR).
-In essence, it aims to improve how much control data subjects have over their data and force companies to be more transparent with how data is processed.
+The CCPA is seen to be one of the strictest and progressive data protection laws in the history of the US.
+It mirrors many of the protections given to EU residents through the General Data Protection Regulation (GDPR) as it looks to improve the amount of control data subjects have over their data and make companies more transparent with how that data is processed.

-The bill also introduces tougher sanctions for companies either found to be non-compliant or that have fallen victim to a data breach, the fines for which are determined based on the number of users affected.
+Furthermore, the bill introduces stricter sanctions for organisations that are found to have fallen victim to a data breach or to be non-compliant, with fines being based on the number of users affected.

-The CCPA bill was passed and signed into law on 28 June 2018 and has received a number of amendments since then.
-As of 13 September 2019, the bill moved beyond the deadline for any opportunities to halt its enactment, and businesses have been required to make changes to the way they handle user data from January.
+The CCPA bill was passed and signed into law on 28 June 2018 and has undergone a variety of amendments since then.
+After September 2019, the legislation moved past the deadline for any opportunities to prevent its enactment, and organisations were required to bring about changes in the way they handled user data, starting in January 2020.

-Enforcement of the bill began on 1 July 2020, despite pleas by some business groups to delay it because of the impact of the coronavirus pandemic.
-Companies argued that they are suffering from limited resources and budgets as a result of the pandemic, with new research showing that 56% of data privacy professionals expecting an increase in CCPA rights requests as a result of COVID-19.
-The same research shows that, as of April 2020, 51% of companies were receiving more than 10 requests a week, while 20% are receiving more than 100 requests a week
+Even though some business groups asked for a delay because of the coronavirus pandemic, enforcement of the bill began on 1 July 2020.
+Due to the pandemic, companies argued that they were suffering from limited resources and budgets, with new research highlighting that 56% of data privacy professionals expected an increase in CCPA rights requests as a result of COVID-19.
+As of April 2020, the same research showed that 51% of companies received more than 10 requests a week, while 20% received more than 100 requests a week.

 With these requests ignored, California’s Attorney General will be able to take direct action against businesses that violate the privacy protection requirements of the law.
 Until now, enforcement was limited to civil actions brought by consumers against violators.